City on Fire (1979 film): Plot

-In an unnamed U.S. city, the corrupt mayor William Dudley has allowed an oil refinery to be built right in the center of town, far from any river, lake, or reservoir.
+In an unnamed U.S. city near the Canadian border, the corrupt mayor William Dudley has allowed an oil refinery to be built right in the center of town, far from any river, lake, or reservoir.
 On one typically hot summer day, Herman Stover, a dangerously disturbed employee at the refinery, has been denied an expected promotion; additionally, finds himself fired after refusing a departmental transfer.
 He then decides to take his revenge against the works by opening the valves to the storage vats and their interconnecting pipes, flooding the area and sewers with gasoline and chemicals.
 It doesn't take long for this act of petty vandalism to start a fire, which starts a chain reaction that causes massive explosions at the refinery, destroying it and spreading a mushroom cloud of flame that soon engulfs the entire metropolis.

 The drama focuses on a newly built hospital that, like the refinery and all civic buildings that went up during the mayor's crooked administration, is shoddily built and poorly equipped.
 There, head doctor Frank Whitman and his staff treat thousands of casualties from the fire, while the city fire chief Risley keeps in constant contact with the fire companies fighting a losing battle against the flames.
 Meanwhile, Maggie Grayson, an alcoholic reporter, sees it as her chance to make it nationwide with her coverage of the "city on fire."

 A major subplot of the film involves Diana Brockhurst-Lautrec, a wealthy socialite (and widow of the late governor who is the namesake of the hospital) who is currently and secretly involved with Mayor Dudley to further advance her rank up the social hierarchy.
 The womanizing Dr. Whitman also meets with Diana before the hospital's dedication ceremony, having known her previously.
 Herman Stover also arrives at the hospital during the dedication ceremony, having left the refinery before the explosion to stalk Diana, whom he has known since high school.
-Diana, the mayor (who's assisting Dr. Whitman), and head nurse Andrea Harper treat the large number of casualties arriving at the hospital.
+Diana, the mayor, and head nurse Andrea Harper treat the large number of casualties arriving at the hospital.
 No one ever discovers that Stover is the one responsible for the citywide fire; moreover, Stover is not sane enough to understand or regret his actions.

 When the hospital becomes surrounded by the fire, Chief Risley orders his son, Captain Harrison Risley, and his firemen to create a "water tunnel" with firehoses across a burning street to serve as an evacuation route.
 Despite some casualties of the hospital staff and patients, the evacuation is successful.
 Stover is one of the casualties when, distraught and dazed after Diana rejects him, he is killed by falling debris from a building.
 Nurse Harper is also killed when she attempts to rescue Stover.
 Diana, Mayor Dudley, and Dr. Whitman are the last to make it out of the hospital before it is consumed by the fire.